Alamantus/keyboard-templates/README.md

 The script starts with just the 4-key option set, but you can right-click the Tray icon to choose between the 8- and 12-key versions on the fly!

 At some point, I'd love to learn how to position the options to switch to be above the Exit option, but I can't figure it out right now.

+## Toggling

+You can toggle the layout by either right-clicking the Tray menu and choosing "Pause" and "Resume" or by holding Left Alt and pressing Right Alt!